What does it mean if your email address was found on the dark web?

 What to do if your email address is found on the dark web

-If you’ve discovered your email address on the dark web, you can take a few actions to immediately secure your personal information online.
+If you’ve discovered your email address on the dark web, you can take the following eight proactive steps to immediately secure your personal information online.

-Even if they don’t have your password, cybercriminals may try to breach your email account and gain access to your inbox using brute-force attacks.
-To protect your account, create a new complex password containing at least eight characters and use a variation of uppercase and lowercase letters, numbers, and special symbols.
-Do not reuse this password for any other account and never share it with anyone.
+Even if they don’t have your email account password, cybercriminals may try to breach your email account and gain access to your inbox using brute-force attacks.
+To protect your email account, create a new complex password.
+It should contain at least 15 characters, mixing uppercase and lowercase letters, numbers, and special characters.
+Alternatively, you can come up with a passphrase — a lengthy string of words only you know and remember.
+Do not reuse this password for any other online account and never share it with anyone.

 If one piece of your digital data is on the dark web, chances are you’ll find more.
 However, with billions of records floating around, finding them manually is like looking for a needle in a haystack.
-You can set up a dark web monitoring tool to search for sensitive data, like credit card details or passwords, in known breach databases and get an alert if any of your sensitive data is compromised.
+You can set up a dark web monitoring tool to search for sensitive data, like credit card details or passwords, in known breach databases.
+If it finds a match, it’ll issue a dark web alert informing you that your sensitive data is compromised.

-3. Update the passwords of your other accounts
+3. Update the passwords for your other accounts

 4. Set up multi-factor authentication

 Even if you change your passwords, criminals might try to override your account by spamming you with password reset requests.
-You can reinforce your account security by setting up multi-factor authentication (MFA).
-It acts as an extra step during your login process.
-Usually, you need to use an authenticator app to enter a one-time code or use biometric authentication to verify your login attempts.
+You can reinforce your account security by setting up multi-factor authentication.
+It acts as an extra step during your login process and helps with defense against unauthorized access attempts.
+Usually, you need to use an authenticator app to enter a one-time code or use biometric authentication to verify your logins.

 5. Look out for spam and phishing emails

-Although it’s unlikely that your device was breached, simply because your email was exposed on the dark web.
-However, if you’ve received more phishing mail than usual and have accidentally clicked on or downloaded any suspicious files, it’s good practice to run a thorough device scan to catch any potential malware.
+It’s unlikely that your device was breached simply because your email was exposed on the dark web.
+However, if you’ve received more phishing mail than usual and have accidentally clicked on suspicious links or downloaded files, it’s good practice to run a thorough device scan to catch any potential malware.

 7. Check your financial accounts

 Financial accounts are some of the most lucrative data for dark web dwellers.
 They’re closely tied to your other sensitive data, which can be used for identity theft.
-Check all your financial accounts for signs of unauthorized use.
-If you spot any red flags, you can lock or freeze your credit accounts.
+Check your accounts for signs of unauthorized use, like requests to take out loans, add another account, or open new credit cards.
+If you spot these red flags, you can lock or freeze your credit accounts.

 8. Report suspicious activity

-If you notice suspicious activity related to your financial accounts, contact the Federal Trade Commission (FTC).
+If you notice suspicious or criminal activity related to your credit and banking accounts, like unauthorized loans, attempts to change or remove your personal information from accounts, or requests to access your data on medical and financial portals, contact the Federal Trade Commission (FTC) immediately.
 Create an official incident report so that if your sensitive personal information is misused in the future, you can prove you’ve become a victim of identity theft.

 Can you remove your email address from the dark web?